Strong Vote for Establishing a Community Treasury

 In the vote, IOTA community members were asked to decide what should be done with unclaimed tokens in the IOTA ledger: to eliminate (or “burn”) them or to “build” by allocating them towards a DAO used to fund independent projects.

 The IOTA community has overwhelmingly agreed to make use of all unclaimed tokens from IOTA’s past to build the future for the IOTA ecosystem.
-This decision marks a milestone in IOTA’s history and ushers in a new era of community-driven support for projects in the IOTA ecosystem.
+This decision marks a milestone in IOTA’s development and ushers in a new era of community-driven support for projects in the IOTA ecosystem.

 The participation of community members in this long-awaited vote demonstrates the commitment of the IOTA ecosystem to support the building of projects.
 The IOTA token holders that have been the main stakeholders in this decision clearly see a community-governed treasury as an opportunity to support the growth of the network and to take part in the future development of the ecosystem.